RapidField/solid-instruments/.github/ISSUE_TEMPLATE/defect-report.md

 ---
 name: Defect report
-about: Create an issue for a defect
+about: Create an issue for an observed defect.
 title: ''
 labels: ''
 assignees: ''